Crossbeams bounded mpmc is genius (and heres why)

 Bounded MPMC structures are naturally expressed as ring buffers, with “channels” just being an abstraction on top that place restrictions on whether a given object is a “reader” or “writer” to the channel.

-Let’s go over a few naive cases to see why they fail before getting into it, if you’re already familiar with this kind of thing you can probably skip this section
+This section covers a few naive implementations of MPMC’s to see why they fail, if you’re already familiar with this kind of thing you can probably skip this section

 Two pointers